 Enrichment Programs: Programs at Whitman College and Walla Walla University where students can earn college credit on a tuition-free basis.
 Credits do not appear on the high school transcript.

-Two students were designated as National Merit Commended Students.
+Two students were designated as National Merit Commended Students last year.
 Over the years, WWHS has had many National Merit Commended Students and Finalists.

 RANK and GRADE EXPLANATION

 Grade point average and class rank are computed beginning with the fall of the freshman year and each semester thereafter through the eighth semester.
 A grade of “P” indicates credit has been earned, but the grade is not figured into the GPA.
 All GPA’s are un-weighted.